covid-19-sds/covid-19-sds.github.io/index.md

 **4) New infections by layer:** We see similar epidemic dynamics between 30 and 90 days, the duration of the measures just keep stable the proportion of new infections by layer while the measures are in place.

-**5) Case distribution by layer:** Finally, the main proportion of cases take place in the community and workplaces, nearly a 50% of them.
+**5) Infections distribution by layer:** Finally, the main proportion of cases take place in the community and workplaces, nearly a 50% of them.
 Then households are the second place where people are infected.
 And finally, schools.
 We do not see differences in the distribution of cases with duration of the measures.

 A extended version of this report can be downloaded [here](/assets/pdfs/2020-03-22_Preliminary_Report_Effectiveness_of_social_distance_strategies_COVID-19.pdf).